yasha-user/yasha-user/README.md

 ### Hi there 👋, my name is Yasha
 #### I am backend and frontend developer

-- 👋📢 I’m @yasha-tester 👾🤖🐬🐬🦈
-- 👀🏀 I’m interested in backend and also frontend development 👁👁💻⚡🏹🎯
+- 🌍 I'm based in Krasnodar, Russia ☔🔥🕑
 - 💧🔭 I’m currently working on javascript projects     🔮📦📦
+- 👀🏀 I’m interested in backend development 👁👁💻🏹🎯⚡
 - 🐱‍👤🐱‍👤 I’m currently learning backend and frontend development 🏀🥇🔗🏌️‍♂️🏌️‍♀️
+- 👋📢 My nickname is @yasha-tester 👾🤖🐬🐬🦈
-- 📦🖊 Need contact info?
-My email is hemimoneycash@gmail.com 🎇
+- 📦🖊 My email is hemimoneycash@gmail.com and telegram is @yasha_tester 🎇

 <br>